Hotchkiss Family Genealogy - The Scottish Lines

 We go through several generations, some of whom were residents of castles and participating in keeping the peace in the Marches.
 Some were recorded giving away tracts of land.
 Please note that the Barons, who were the Marcher Lords had the power and duty to dub knights, and I doubt the records for all of these exist.

 Eventually we get to John Hotchkiss of Pulverbatch (abt.
 1440 to after 1506).
 This John lived during the reign of Richard III.
 This John's wife Margaret was daughter and heir of Thomas Heynes of Wyldyrley, and is recorded giving land in Castle Pulverbatch to one of her sons in 1506.
 In 1515 John received a pardon from the King.
-Could this have been for fighting on the losing side under Richard III?
+Could this have been for fighting on the losing side under Richard III in the War of the Roses?
 Please note that the supposedly complete listing of Knights of England makes a reference to Richard III knighting many more gentlemen without naming them.

 The Hoskins Arms